-3.3 Administrate Complaint-Handling Process
+3.4 Administrate Complaint-Handling Process

-Administrate Complaint-Handling Process Objective 3.3 To administrate complaint-handling process.
+Objective 3.4 To administer the complaint-handling process.
 Description Coordinate processing general written complaints, appeal complaints, and legislative complaints.
 Ensure appropriate complaint response, consistent with statutory requirements and aligned with our commitment to providing quality customer service.
 Purpose To ensure complaints are properly addressed to avoid further escalation and to prevent future complaints where possible.
-Participants Claims, Legal and Compliance Action Plans Claims Ensures that staff follows complaint-handling process.
+Participants Claims, Legal and Compliance Action Plans Claims Ensures that staff follows the written and TDI complaint-handling process.
 Communicates information from escalated complaint calls to impacted personnel.
 Administers surveys to gauge whether claim handling is satisfactory to customers.
 Communicates with principals of approved vendors and the Legal and Compliance Department on issues of ethics, conflicts of interest or fraud.
-Uses compliant information for continuous improvement to reduce complaints.
-Arranges meetings with staff to reinforce customer service objectives and telephone etiquette as trends emerge from complaint data Works with C&LA through a KACE queue to identify and address inquiries from external stakeholders Legal & Compliance Monitors complaint resolution process.
-Meets to review complaints disputed, claim data and survey results.
+Uses complaint information for continuous improvement to reduce complaints.
+Arranges meetings with staff to reinforce customer service objectives and tlephone etiquette as trends emerge from complaint data.
+Works with C&LA through a KACE queue to identify and address inquiries from external stakeholders.
+Legal & Compliance Monitors complaint resolution process.
+Meets to review complaints disputed and claim data.
 Estimates complaint volume based on exposure, and estimates time needed for complaint handling and resources needed to meet additional complaint volume.
 Ensures all direct complaints are being logged accurately and completely, and responded to as appropriate for all business units.
-Communications & Legislative Affairs Assists as needed in the complaint handling process, especially related to legislative complaints Identifies a resource to assist with the KACE queue process for inquiries Exhibits, or Related Complaint Training PowerPoint Documents Complaint Training FAQs Additional TDI assigns a document number to complaint file and sends letter to the insured letting Information them know the complaint is being sent to TWIA/TFPA for review.
-All complaint records must be kept for at least three years or since the date of its most recent financial examination by the commissioner of insurance. recent infancial examination by the commissioner of insurance.
+Communications & Legislative Affairs Assists as needed in the complaint handling process, especially related to legislative complaints.
+Identifies a resource to assist with the KACE queue process for inquiries.
+Exhibits, or Related Documents Complaint Training PowerPoint Complaint Training FAQs Additional Information TDI assigns a document number to complaint file and sends letter to the insured letting them know the complaint is being sent to TWIA/TFPA for review.
+All complaint records must be kept for at least three years or since the date of its most recent financial examination by the commissioner of insurance.
 Compliance See 28 TAC Part 1, Chapter 21, Subchapter Q, for more information on insurers' obligations regarding complaints QA or Testing

-3.4 Communicate Roles and Responsibilities of Claims Support and Customer Care
+3.5 Communicate Roles and Responsibilities of Claims Support and Customer Care

-Objective 3.4 To communicate roles and responsibilities of Claims support staff and customer care.
+Objective 3.5 To communicate roles and responsibilities of Claims support staff and customer care.
 Description Perform tasks to support the claim lifecycle.
 Assume responsibilities beyond normal staff roles in the case of an incident.
 Purpose To efficiently provide essential insurance products and services for policyholders.
-Participants Claims Action Plans Claims Support Staff oversees parts of the Claim lifecycle, including but not limited to: Inputting claim information from main TWIA/TFPA email boxes into the system.
+Participants Claims Action Plans Claims Support Staff oversees parts of the Claim lifecycle, including but not limited to: • Inputting claim information from main TWIA/TFPA email boxes into the system.
 Maintaining records data on vendor services and invoices, and paying invoices.
 Researching coverage and contacting insured or agent in the case of no coverage.
 Voiding checks and issuing stop pays for claim files.
 Managing the CGI fax queue.
 Claims Support Staff and /or Customer Care Staff may assume the following during a CAT: Completing contacts, such as: acknowledging receipt of claim, providing insured a claim number, obtaining a description of damage, advising insured of next steps, providing claim status and field adjuster information, advising on reporting concerns.
 Assisting in assigning claims.
 Handling urgent calls and transfers policyholders to claims examiner when needed.
 Escalating serious claims (e.g., uninhabitable property or business interruption).
 Coordinating with field adjusters on priority inspections.
 Assisting with payment processing for emergency ALE payments, indemnity payments, and vendor invoices, if given proper authorities.
 Processing incoming/outgoing mail and paper FNOL documents.
-Exhibits, or Related Documents Additional Information Compliance Based on incident size, multiple claims support and/or customer care units may be utilized.
-QA or Testing
+Exhibits, or Related Documents Additional Information Based on incident size, multiple claims support and/or customer care units may be utilized.
+Compliance QA or Testing

-3.5 Manage IT Support
+3.6 Manage IT Support